jslegers/emoji-icon-font/readme.md

 </div>

 <p>
-    You'll need to press the <span class="icon">⎗</span>
+    You'll need to press the <span class="icon">🔃</span>
-    button to go to the previous page.
+    button to go to refresh your page.
 <p>

 <div class="chat">